NilsSkoglund/hotel-bookings/README.md

 2) Readability is important!

 #### Specific learnings for ML-model in a real world setting
 1) What specific action will the models prediction lead to?
-And based on this, how will you evaluate model?
+And based on this, how will you evaluate the model?
 2) predict_proba thresholds can give you actionable predictions in cases where "original" predictions can't.